rcoh/rcoh-dot-me-v2/content/posts/verifiable-voting-primer.md

 Most of these systems rely on cryptography -- Rivest created a system which _does not_ rely on cryptography, although the complexity of filling out the ballot seems too funky to use in practice.[^triple]  But, modern cryptographic voting systems have enabled an end-user voting experience essentially identical to what voters expect but with the added bunus of end-to-end verifiability.

 In this blog post I'll provide a high level overview of how verifiable voting functions, followed by a slightly more mathy look at how it all works under the hood.
-There several different verifiable voting systems that have been conceived of -- I'll be describing a system called Prêt à Voter (the only one, to my knowledge, that's been used in a real election)[^realelection].
+There several different verifiable voting systems that have been conceived of -- I'll be describing a system called Prêt à Voter (~~the only one, to my knowledge, that's been used in a real election~~.
+Someone recently brought Scantegrity to my attention, which was also used in [two US elections.](https://www.chaum.com/publications/Scantegrity-II-Municipal-Election-at-Takoma-Park-the-first-E2E-Binding-Governmental-Election-with-Ballot-Privacy.pdf))[^realelection].
 Going into the 2020 Election, Microsoft has been pushing Election Guard, a system based on Homomorphic encryption.[^microsoft] I won't go into that system here.

 **Disclaimer**: _I am not an expert in any of these subjects.
 Please don't build a voting system from my blog post._